Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

-This is not really its own liposuction technique as much as it is a marketing term.
-It refers to using liposuction in a way that treats your midsection all the way around, front and back and 360 degrees of it.
+Lipo 360 is not really a separate liposuction technique but rather a marketing term.
+It refers to using liposuction in a way that treats your midsection all the way around from front to back, i.e. 360 degrees around your abdomen.

-This is not really a new concept.
 Most plastic surgeons offer liposuction for several areas at once, and it is just a matter of pricing how these areas are combined.
 You typically pay a certain amount for the first area and can add on several more areas at heavily discounted prices.
-Lipo 360 simply refers to a combination of areas in one single procedure for evenly toned results around the abdomen.
+Lipo 360 simply refers to a combination of areas into one single procedure for evenly toned results around the abdomen.

-You might ask, which of all these procedures is best?
-We hope that we’ve given you a good overview of available treatments to help you better decide.
-But you should know that a surgeon’s skill and experience plays a major role in your results as well.
+But you should also know that a surgeon’s skill and experience play a major role in your results.
 Picking an experienced, board-certified cosmetic surgeon you are comfortable with is a major first step in getting the type of liposuction that is right for you.
 You should also know that most plastic surgeons will use two or more of the different techniques in the same session.
 How you can customize your procedure to best meet your needs is something you’ll discuss with your surgeon in a personal consultation.

 Does Liposuction Work?

 No matter which type of liposuction you end up getting, you can rest assured that you are likely to see excellent results.
 Liposuction has been around for many decades, and there is a reason for this: It works extremely well!
-It’s less invasive than a tummy tuck (full surgery), and it’s more effective than non-invasive fat removal like CoolSculpting, which needs repeat treatments to yield results that still can’t match the quality of fat removal with liposuction.
+It’s less invasive than a tummy tuck (full surgery), and it’s more effective than non-invasive fat removal treatments like CoolSculpting.

-We hope that we’ve given you a better understanding about the different liposuction types.
+We hope that we’ve given you a better understanding of the types of liposuction available to you.
 Please don’t hesitate to contact us if you have any other questions.